-Russians react with shock, outrage to attack on Ukraine
+Hundreds arrested as shocked Russians protest Ukraine attack

 But the authorities were having none of that.

 In Moscow and other cities, they moved swiftly to crack down on critical voices.
-Litvinovich was detained outside of her residence shortly after posting the call for protests.
-OVD-Info, a rights group that tracks political arrests, reported that 1,620 people in 52 Russian cities have been detained for protesting against the invasion, at least 872 of them in Moscow.
+Litvinovich was detained outside of her residence shortly after posting the protest call.
+OVD-Info, a rights group that tracks political arrests, reported that 1,702 people in 53 cities had been detained by Thursday evening, at least 940 of them in Moscow.

 Russia’s Investigative Committee issued a warning Thursday afternoon reminding Russians that unauthorized protests are against the law.